RISCV-on-Microsemi-FPGA/LiteOS/README.md

-# LiteOS port for Mi-V Soft Processor
+# LiteOS port on Mi-V Soft Processors
-This Folder contains the LiteOS example projects running on the Mi-V Soft Processor (RV32) Refer the readme.md in each project folder for more details.
+This Folder contains the LiteOS example projects running on the Mi-V Soft Processors (RV32) Refer the readme.md in each project folder for more details.